 In other words, your activities may prompt your shoulder to pop out of place or it may happen because of your body’s natural flexibility or looseness.
 It is worth noting you do not actually have double joints but a natural increased flexibility of soft tissue.

-Dr. McCoy offers these steps for treating a dislocated shoulder:
+Dr. Frangiamore offers these steps for treating a dislocated shoulder:

 Through overuse or injury, nearly everyone experiences shoulder pain at some point in their lives.
 But immediate medical treatment after the injury and follow-up with your doctor can help prevent it from happening again.